-3.1.1.3 Vendor Influence in the Free Ridership Calculation

-3.1.1.3.1 Treatment of Participant's Rating of Vendor in the Program Components FR Score of the Core FR Algorithm

-The Program Components FR Score of the participant Core FR algorithm is based on participant ratings of program and non-program factors.
-Vendors34 often receive a high rating for their influence on the participant's decision to install the efficient measure.
+- 3.1.1.3 Vendor Influence in the Free Ridership Calculation - 3.1.1.3.1 Treatment of Participant's Rating of Vendor in the Program Components FR Score of the Core FR Algorithm and non-program factors.
+Vendors often receive a high rating for their influence on the participant's decision to install the efficient measure.
 To implement the Core FR algorithm, the evaluator needs to decide whether the vendor rating should be considered a program factor or a non-program factor.
 This section outlines three scenarios for the treatment of the participant's rating of a vendor in the Program Components FR Score of the Core FR algorithm.